cobelu/Long-EZ/README.md

 ### FAQ:

 #### Can I Help?
 YES.
 Please, help!
 Let's keep the canard community going and preserve an awesome aircraft.
 Please message me, and we can talk about next steps.
 It's very boring work that is a lot for one person but would go super fast with 5 dedicated people.
+Please see the [TODO page](TODO.md) to see how things are going and what's next.

 #### Why the Long-EZ?
 Rutan released it into the public domain.
 It makes sense to start here.